dj0abr/PlaySDR-Webclient/README.md

 # this is WORK in PROGRESS
 actual Status:
+working with the playSDR and the RTLsdr stick (and compatibles)
 1) Setup: playSDRweb.h
 2) compile and start
 3) copy the html file to your web server directory (i.e. /var/www/html)